 In the years since London Sport was founded, in 2014, physical activity and sport have seen many changes both here in London and across the country.
-One thing that remains the same, though, is our commitment to making London the most physically active city in the world.
+One thing that remains the same, though, is our commitment to making London a more active city which, we believe, will improve lives and ensure London develops as a healthy, happy and more prosperous city.

-When we took the decision to develop a new strategy to guide our work in the coming years, we were clear that our core vision must remain the same.
-Becoming the most active city in the world isn’t simply an ambition to build London’s reputation, but a call-to-arms to improve the lives of all Londoners through physical activity and sport.
+When we took the decision to develop a new strategy to guide our work for the coming years, we were clear that our core vision must remain the same.
+Becoming an active city will improve the health and wellbeing of all Londoners.

-In building this strategy, we have focused unapologetically on the needs of Londoners who, for whatever reason, are unable to achieve recommended levels of physical activity.
-That focus has helped to sharpen the approaches we will take and the partnerships we will support in the coming years.
+This strategy focuses unapologetically on the needs of Londoners who, for whatever reason, are unable to achieve recommended levels of physical activity.
+Our efforts will support those from under-represented and under-served communities who face the most barriers to participation.

-Where our last strategy was about the building blocks for a physically active London, our new strategy is about the city’s people, its communities and its rich diversity.
-We will work with partners and communities to ensure that the future of physical activity in London is one which works for all its people.
+Where our last strategy lay the building blocks for a physically active London, our new strategy is about the city’s people, its communities, and its rich diversity.
+We will work with partners and communities to ensure a future with less barriers and greater access to physical activity and sport across London.

 London Sport’s strategy exemplifies the ambition, collaboration and adaptability our sector needs to help millions more people reap the rewards of an active life.